taabishm2/AssureFull/readme.md

 # Description
 Toy Assure is an Order and Inventory Management System that provides the ability for managing of inventory, parties, orders and other related processes.
-The basic entities invloved are
+The basic entities involved are
 + **Consumers**:
 Include Clients & Customers *(buyers & sellers)*.
 + **Products**: